-Since it was initially launched in April 2013, the FFT has been rolled out in phases to most NHS-funded services in England, giving all patients the opportunity to leave feedback on their care and treatment.
+After being launched in April 2013, the FFT was rolled out in phases to most NHS-funded services in England over a two-year period, and now gives all patients, users of services, their carers and loved ones the opportunity to leave feedback on their care and treatment.

-The FFT has produced more than 45 million pieces of feedback so far – and the total rises by around 1.2 million more every month – making it the biggest source of patient opinion in the world.
-Scores so far have told us that at least nine out of ten patients would recommend the NHS services they used to their loved ones.
+By the end of 2019, the FFT had resulted in more than 75 million pieces of feedback – and the total rises by around 1.3 million more every month – making it the biggest source of patient opinion in the world.
+Scores so far have told us that at least nine out of ten patients respond positively on their experience.
 Patient comments also identify areas where improvements can be made so that providers can make care and treatment better for everyone.

-While the results will not be statistically comparable against other organisations because of the various data collection methods, FFT will continue to provide a broad measure of patient experience that can be used alongside other data to inform service improvement and patient choice.
-The latest data is published every month.
+While the results are not statistically comparable against other organisations because of the various data collection methods, FFT provides a broad measure of patient experience that can be used alongside other data to inform service improvement and patient choice.

 The Friends and Family Test for staff

-From 1 April 2014, all NHS trusts providing acute, community, ambulance and mental health services in England were required to implement the FFT for staff.
+Since April 2014, all NHS trusts providing acute, community, ambulance and mental health services in England have also been required to implement the FFT for staff.
 Guidance to support organisations administering the Staff FFT is published on the Staff Friends and Family Test page.